-Communities need disaggregated, accessible, and updated data to understand how climate hazards are distributed and how interventions would address racial disparities (Hughes et al., 2021).
-Information such as flood instances, flood insurance coverage and claims, health data, are often not available by race.
+Communities need disaggregated, accessible, and updated data to understand how climate hazards are distributed and how interventions would address racial disparities.24 Information such as flood instances, flood insurance coverage and claims, health data, are often not available by race.
 But compiling this information is important to get an understanding of racial disparities in climate impacts and vulnerabilities.

 Conventional data collection often leaves out certain populations who may be outside the traditional bounds of study metrics and methodologies.
 For example, renters are sometimes left out of housing strategies addressing climate impacts.
-Similar dynamics leave out indigenous tribes, homeless people, or residents living in unincorporated areas.
+Similar dynamics leave out Indigenous tribes, homeless people, or residents living in unincorporated areas.
 Prioritizing these people in data monitoring would require cities and localities to expand the means for which this data is collected.
-With a more robust data set, planners and adaptation professionals may better understand the risks and disparities BIPOC communities may face (Hughes et al., 2021).
+With a more robust data set, planners and adaptation professionals may better understand the risks and disparities BIPOC communities may face.24